Hudson Bay expedition: Expedition

 The fleet eventually reached Resolution Island at the entrance to the Hudson Strait without incident on July 17, and proceeded through the strait and into Hudson Bay.
-While sailing in the bay, the fleet encountered the company ship Sea Horse, which was making sail for Prince of Wales Fort.
-Lapérouse sent one of the frigates to chase her.
-Sea Horse's captain, William Cristopher, suspecting from its behavior that the French warship lacked good charts for the bay, escaped by a ruse.
-He gave orders to have his sails furled as if he were preparing to anchor; this prompted the French captain, believing shallow waters to lie ahead, to drop his anchor.
-Once he had done so, Cristopher raised his sails and sped off before the Frenchman could raise anchor.
+While sailing in the bay, the fleet encountered the HBC merchant ship Sea Horse, which was making sail for Prince of Wales Fort.
+Lapérouse sent one of the fleet's frigates to chase her.
+Sea Horse's captain, William Cristopher, suspecting from its behavior that the pursuing frigate lacked good charts for the bay, escaped by a ruse.
+He gave orders to have the ship's sails furled as if it were preparing to anchor; this prompted the frigate's captain, believing shallow waters to lie ahead, to order his ship's anchor to be dropped.
+Once he had done so, Cristopher ordered Sea Horse's sails to be raised and sped off before the French frigate could raise anchor.

 Prince of Wales Fort

-On August 8 Lapérouse arrived at Prince of Wales Fort, an impressive but crumbling stone fortress that was occupied by 39 British traders.
-Its governor, Samuel Hearne, surrendered the fort without firing a shot when the size of the French force became evident the next day.
-He did so despite requests from some of his men to "allow them to mow down the French troops with the heavy guns loaded with grapeshot."
+On August 8 Lapérouse arrived at Prince of Wales Fort, an impressive but crumbling stone fortress that was occupied by 39 British fur traders.
+Its governor, Samuel Hearne, surrendered the fort without firing a shot when the size of the French force became evident the next day, doing so despite requests from some of his men to "allow them to mow down the French troops with the heavy guns loaded with grapeshot."
 After resupplying his ships and confiscating the fort's guns, the French proceeded to loot the premises.
 According to Hearne, the French looted more than 7,500 beaver skins, 4,000 marten pelts, and 17,000 goose quills.
 They also spent two days trying to raze the fort, but were only able to destroy the gun mounts and damage the upper ramparts.
-Some of the British prisoners were put aboard the company sloop Severn, which had been anchored by the fort; others were taken aboard the French squadron, and some were pressed into service in the ship's crews.
+Some of the British prisoners were put aboard the captured HBC sloop Severn, which had been anchored by the fort; others were taken aboard the French squadron, and some were pressed into service in the ship's crews.